Interpretable machine learning of halo gas density profiles: a sensitivity analysis of cosmological hydrodynamical simulations: Sensitivity analysis

 To better understand how to interpret the first-order and total-order Sobol indices for a certain feature, it is instructive to consider three extreme cases.
 If \smash{$S_l^{(j)} = 0$} and \smash{$S_{\rm T, \, l}^{(j)} = 0$}, then the model does not depend on feature $l$ at all.
 Conversely, if \smash{$S_l^{(j)} =1$} and \smash{$S_{\rm T, \, l}^{(j)} = 1$}, then the mode depends on feature $l$ only.
 Finally, if \smash{$S_{\mathrm{T}, \, l}^{(j)} =1$} but \smash{$S_l^{(j)}=0$}, it means that the predictions of the model do not change when feature $l$ is varied \textit{individually}.
 However, varying \textit{other} features for some values of $X_l$ significantly affects the predictions of the model\footnote{An analytical example of this potentially counter-intuitive situation can be found \cite{Ishigami_1991}.
 For a summary of the corresponding Sobol sensitivity analysis, see \cite{Oleskiewicz_2020}.}.

-Therefore, deriving the first-order and total-order Sobol indices enables us to obtain an overview of the importance and interaction of the input features in the model in question.
-We will therefore focus on these indices in the remainder of the manuscript.
+Therefore, the first-order Sobol indices quantify the impact on the model predictions of each input feature when varied independently.
+If some input features are correlated, such as stellar mass and total halo mass in our case, that will be reflected in the higher-order indices.
+Thus, deriving the first-order and total-order Sobol indices enables us to obtain an overview of the importance and interaction of the input features in the model in question.
+We will focus on these indices in the remainder of the manuscript.
 We shall denote the list of first-order and total-order Sobol indices as $\mathbf{S}_1$ and $\mathbf{S}_{\rm T}$, respectively.
 In most practical applications, these indices need to be computed numerically.
 We will explain our procedure for this purpose in the next subsection.